angharadstell/global_n2o_inversion/README.md

 ## Checking the inversion using pseudodata
-You won't be able to run any of this without the emissions / observations/ raw GEOSChem output.
+You won't be able to run any of this without the emissions / observations / raw GEOSChem output.
 Run analytical and WOMBAT inversions for the first window using pseudodata and compare the performance.
 It makes more sense to run this with the WOMBAT alpha truncation turned off to make it more comparable.
 ### Make pseudodata and do inversions
 1. Creates the pseduo scaling factors, generates pseudo observations, and perform the WOMBAT inversions (run pseudodata/pseudodata_generate.sh)